 It is theoretically possible to have inherited small amounts from many different ancestors.
 We inherit 50% of our DNA from each parent, and our parents inherited the same from their parents.

+The DNA that we inherit from our ancestors shows the parts of the world that they likely lived in, as well as their ethnicity.
 It’s possible that the several generations back all coincidentally inherited more Scandinavian ethnicity and less of the other available ones (obviously with the limitation of each person only getting 50% of each parents’ DNA)